pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 ## Symbolic regression detection of laws

-In this section we present different examples of how to use symbolic regression.
+In this section, we present different examples of how to use symbolic regression.

 To run these examples, you will need the following packages: